|

 76-86.
 London: Intermediate Technology Publications, Ltd., 1996.
 206 p.

-law at the University of Paris, notes that a European Patent Office ruling
+the University of Paris, notes that a European Patent Office ruling on the

-on the Harvard transgenic mouse charted a course in patent law different from
+Harvard transgenic mouse charted a course in patent law different from that

-that must outweigh the harm to the animal and the risk to the environment.
+must outweigh the harm to the animal and the risk to the environment.
+This

-This brings societal and political considerations of environmental law and
+brings societal and political considerations of environmental law and animal

 property rights using "A brief chronology of the patent debate in the North"